appscode/blog/content/post/openshift-mongodb/index.md

 $ oc adm policy add-scc-to-user privileged system:serviceaccount:local-path-storage:local-path-provisioner-service-account
 ```

-OpenShift has Security Context Constraints for which the MariaDB CRD is restricted to be deployed.
+OpenShift has Security Context Constraints for which the MongoDB CRD is restricted to be deployed.
 The above command will give the required permissions. </br>
-Now, let's have a look into the yaml of the MariaDB CRD we are going to use:
+Now, let's have a look into the yaml of the MongoDB CRD we are going to use:

 ## Deploy MongoDB CRD